hbmuller/philately/README.md

 - `now`: A [high-resolution timestamp](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now) since the beginning of the application
 - `offset`: The difference (in milliseconds) since the last refresh cycle
-- `width`: The width of the target canvas
+- `width`: The width of the target canvas.
+Only available if the target `<canvas>` is set.
-- `height`: The height of the target canvas
+- `height`: The height of the target canvas.
+Only available if the target `<canvas>` is set.

 ## Methods

-- `addLayer( layer )`:Adds a `Layer` instance the top of the layer stack.
+- `addLayer( layer, shouldDraw = true )`: Adds a `Layer` instance the top of the layer stack.
+By default, draws to the target once the layer is ready.
-- `removeLayer( layer )`: Removes a layer from the stack.
+- `removeLayer( layer, shouldDraw = true )`: Removes a layer from the stack.
 If the layer was added to the engine multiple times, only the first occurrence is removed.
+By default, updates the target canvas after removing the layer.
 - `draw()`: Draws the layer stack to the target `<canvas>`.
 Specially useful to update the graphics when the engine `autoStart` option was set to `false` or the `stop()` method has been called.
+- `clear()`: Clears the target `<canvas>`.
 - `start()`: Starts the rendering loop.
 - `stop()`: Stops the rendering loop.

 # Caveats

+- Since adding layers to an engine happens in an async mode, race conditions might happen.
+To handle any issues, you can use the promise exposed in `myLayer.sourcePromise` and/or avoid drawing to the canvas by passing the `shouldDraw` parameter as false to `addLayer`.
+Eg.: `myEngine.addLayer(myLayer, false)`.
 - The `<canvas>` element may easily become "tainted" by CORS.
 That should not be a problem for basic layer rendering, but can be a challenge if you need to do some advanced image processing.
 To avoid that, you could use some of the solutions [shown in MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) or use base64 encoded images.